neo-project/docs/docs/zh-cn/tooldev/sdk/transaction.md

                 // add multi-signature for the transaction with sendKey, at least use 2 KeyPairs .AddMultiSig(receiverKey, 2, receiverKey.PublicKey, key2.PublicKey, key3.PublicKey)
                 .AddMultiSig(key2, 2, receiverKey.PublicKey, key2.PublicKey, key3.PublicKey)
-                // sign transaction with the added signature .Sign()
+                // sign the transaction with the added signature .Sign()
                 .Tx;

-            // broadcasts transaction over the NEO network. client.SendRawTransaction(tx);
+            // broadcast the transaction over the NEO network. client.SendRawTransaction(tx);
             Console.WriteLine($"Transaction {tx.Hash.ToString()} is broadcasted!");